Stuart-Mouse/jr-mapper/notes.md

 will need to be able to resolve identifiers of types/constructors maybe we should require that output object of transform calls a constructor for the object

-need to actually use type hint provided to Number node

 if we make the language entirely declarative, another benefit is that we will be able to optimize certain expressions by pre-evaluating the results or by simply inlining referenced nodes in place of their identifiers
     for example, with numbers, we can coerce them at the usage site to whatever specific number type is desired